 What did the man of God say would happen to the house of Eli?
 1 Samuel 2:30–35.

-Wherefore the God of Israel saith, I said indeed thy house, and the house of thy father, should walk before me for ever: but now the saith, Be it far from me; for them that honour me I will honour, and they that despise me shall be lightly esteemed.
+30 Wherefore the Lord God of Israel saith, I said indeed that thy house, and the house of thy father, should walk before me for ever: but now the Lord saith, Be it far from me; for them that honour me I will honour, and they that despise me shall be lightly esteemed.

-And thou shalt see an enemy habitation, in all which shall give Israel: and there shall not be an old man in thine house for ever.
+32 And thou shalt see an enemy in my habitation, in all the wealth which God shall give Israel: and there shall not be an old man in thine house for ever.

-And the man of thine, I shall not cut off from mine altar, to consume thine eyes, and to grieve thine heart: and all the increase of thine house shall die in the flower of their age.
+33 And the man of thine, whom I shall not cut off from mine altar, shall be to consume thine eyes, and to grieve thine heart: and all the increase of thine house shall die in the flower of their age.

-And this a sign unto thee, that shall come upon thy two sons, on Hophni and Phinehas; in one day they shall die both of them.
+34 And this shall be a sign unto thee, that shall come upon thy two sons, on Hophni and Phinehas; in one day they shall die both of them.

-And I will raise me up a faithful priest, shall do according to which in mine heart and in my mind: and I will build him a sure house; and he shall walk before mine anointed for ever.
+35 And I will raise me up a faithful priest, that shall do according to that which is in mine heart and in my mind: and I will build him a sure house; and he shall walk before mine anointed for ever.